WP-API/docs/using-the-rest-api/linking-and-embedding.md

 Only links with the `embedded` flag set to `true` can be embedded, and `_embed` will cause all embeddable links to be embedded.
 Only relations containing embedded responses are included in `_embedded`, however relations with mixed embeddable and unembeddable links will contain dummy responses for the unembeddable links to ensure numeric indexes match those in `_links`.

+When embedding a collection response, for instance `/wp/v2/posts?author=1`, the embeded collection will have the default pagination limits applied.

 ### Example Response